All Episodes

 And I can guarantee you.

-And this I you know, I I don't know that that's the whole point.
+And I don't know, that's the whole point.

-We snerdily just asked me, what's the difference in that what the communists did when they seize private property just for themselves?
+Snirdly just asked me, what's the difference in that, what the communists did when they seized private property just for themselves?

 It's the same kind of thinking that allows government officials to think they have this power and should exercise it.

-And it's all rooted in this in this uh class envy business.
+And it's all rooted in this class envy business.

-You know, I uh I sent Jimmy, Jimmy Dunn an email not said, Save Deepdale.
+You know, I sent Jimmy Dunn an email now.

-I mean, that's just it's just once this kind of stuff starts, uh you never know where it's gonna stop.
+I mean, it's just, once this kind of stuff starts, you never know where it's going to stop.

-And when that happens, you're not gonna be able to reform anything.
+And when that happens, you're not going to be able to reform anything.

-When it's a minority of Americans paying federal income taxes, uh that's the end of reform.
+When it's a minority of Americans paying federal income taxes, that's the end of reform.

 Back in just a moment.